lhotari/gradle-repro-2016-08-31/README.md

 - applied in script plugin that gets applied
 - applied in a binary plugin
 - a binary plugin loaded from sub project child classloader loads a binary plugin that is also defined in the parent classloader
+- multiple levels of script plugins
+- a binary plugin that applies a script plugin

 #### Questions